doorfortyfour/TileWorldCreator/docs/API.md

   ```

   Returns the final generated map from a layer as a TileWorldCreatorPartitioning class.
+  The TileWorldCreatorPartitioning class contains the `worldPartitionTiles` dictionary which contains
+  all generated information about the map.

 ### GetMapOutputFromLayer (string layername)
 Return the final generated map from a layer as a bool array.